-Verbal Spontaneous Problem: Surprise Package
+Verbal Spontaneous Problem: No Phones Allowed!

-A. When the team members enter the room, tell them, "This is a verbal problem with some writing."

-B. JUDGE READS TO TEAMS: (Do not read material in parentheses.)

-- (1) You will have 2 minutes to think and 5 minutes to respond.
+- A. When the team members enter the room, tell them, "This is a verbal problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You will have 2 minutes to think and 5 minutes to respond.
 You are not allowed to talk to each other.
 You may ask the judges questions; however, time will continue.
 Each of you has paper and pencil.
 During think time you are allowed to write down your ideas.
 You are not allowed to share your ideas. - (2) During response time you are allowed to refer to the list of responses that you created.
 You are not allowed to share your lists. - (3) Each of you has 5 cards marked with different scoring values (show a sample card with the two values).
 You will take turns in order.
 Before you give a response, you will hold up the card you've chosen and show it to the judges.
 After responding you will put it in the container. (point to container) Each card may only be used once. - (4) You should use your best five responses.
 If you believe your response is very creative, you should choose a card with a higher value (hold up higher value card).
 If you think your response is less creative, you should choose a card with a lower value (hold up lower value card).
 For example, if you use this card (show 4,8 card) the judge will give you 4 points if your response is common, and 8 points if it is creative. - (5) Speak loudly and clearly.
 Once time begins, it will not be stopped. - (6) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (7) You will be finished when response time ends or when you have used all of your cards. - (8) A package has been delivered to your house.
-Your problem is to say what you would NOT want to find inside the package.
-For example, you might say, "A snake"; or "Used shoes."
+If one member of the team is stuck, the team is stuck. - (7) You will be finished when response time ends or when you have used all of your cards. - (8) Imagine that you have moved somewhere where phones are not allowed.
+Your problem is to say how life would be different without a phone.
+For example, you might say "I would have to send a message in a bottle to my mom;" or, "I wouldn't talk."

 (After reading the entire problem aloud, repeat the items in boldface.
-Begin by saying, "I repeat."
+Begin by saying, "I repeat.")